DeepRoboticsLab/rl_training/README.md

 > [!NOTE]
 > If you want to deploy policies in mujoco or real robots, please use the corresponding deploy repo in [Deep Robotics Github Center](https://github.com/DeepRoboticsLab).
+## Contribution

+Everyone is welcome to contribute to this repo.
+If you discover a bug or optimize our training config, just submit a pull request and we will look into it.
 ## Installation

 - Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
 We recommend using the conda installation as it simplifies calling Python scripts from the terminal.